Braumeister-Stefan/ParticleSimulator2/README.md

 Update (25/1):

 After working on and off for the last 4 months on this project, I managed to get inelastic collissions working, so that particles behave in a physically realistic way (clumping together while retaining linear and angular momentum) and converting KE to heat, which shows visually as particles brightening.
 An issue I was not able to solve is that seemingly, energy is created from nothing.
-I will take a break (though not abandon just yet) this project to focus on my mathematics learning (MST125 at Open University) and perhaps start another python/c++ sideproject.
+I will take a break (though not abandon just yet) from this project to focus on my mathematics learning (MST125 at Open University) and perhaps start another python/c++ sideproject.

 Next steps (25/1/25)
 My best guesses is that the issue of increasing energy is that this has something to do with overlap resolution  An issue I was not able to solve is that seemingly, energy is created from nothing once particles are collided (leading to disintegration of the system).
 My best guesses is that this has something to do with overlap resolution